A Shadow of All Night Falling

-A Shadow of All Night Falling is a fantasy novel by Glen Cook published in 1979.
+A Shadow of All Night Falling is a 1979 fantasy novel by Glen Cook.

 Plot summary

 Reception

 Greg Costikyan reviewed A Shadow of All Night Falling in Ares Magazine #2 and commented that "Cook has managed to avoid most of the traps into which fantasy writers tend to fall.
 His language, while striking, is not awkwardly archaic; he communicates some of the awesomeness that is the province of epic fantasy without seeming silly or mundane; his magic is believable and not trivial.
 He also manages to create sympathetic characters – a difficult task in epic fantasy – and his prose is clear and well-executed.
 A Shadow of All Night Falling is by no means a classic, but it shows great promise."